helmutbuhler/odrive_control_ui/readme.md

 This is a helper application that directly connects to the ODrive (with the helper library) and basically polls all kinds of values with a frequency of 100Hz.
 It also opens a server from which it can receive commands.
 This is useful for example when you have a robot with a small single-board computer that is connected to the ODrive(s).
 In that scenario you can start the proxy on the robot and start the Control UI on your PC and connect it.

-Right now the proxy works with either the official ODrive firmware 0.5.6 or with the unofficial version here(todo).
+Right now the proxy works with either the official ODrive firmware 0.5.6 or with the unofficial version [here](https://github.com/helmutbuhler/odrive_milana).
 But if you want to use another version or build your own, it should be easy to adapt the code.

 ## C++ Library to communicate with ODrive via USB/UART
 A small library that handles USB/UART communications with an ODrive motor controller.